jsloane/wireguard-server/README.md

 # wireguard-server
-Script to setup a wireguard server with port forwarding.
+Script to setup a wireguard server with port forwarding, for Ubuntu.

 ## Install and configuration
 Run `./install-wg.sh` to see usage.